Scalar embedding of temporal network trajectories: Results

 \subsection{Synthetic network trajectories}

-In the preceding subsection we have validated our methods in the easier case when the original signal is already a scalar time series.
 We now proceed to analyze synthetic network trajectories of different garment.
 For simplicity, we make use of the Euclidean norm and, accordingly, the distance $d({\bf A},{\bf A}')$ between two network snapshots with adjacency matrices ${\bf A}=\{A_{ij}\}$ and ${\bf A}'=\{A'_{ij}\}$ is defined as

+{Note that the entries of the matrices do not necessarily need to be binary, hence network snapshots can be weighted and weights can be positive or negative.}